 Not a huge difference between the regular stuff, right?
 Chickpea pasta options like Banza are gluten free, for what it’s worth.

-Other dark horse options include edamame spaghetti with 24g of protein per serving or the low carb darling hearts of palm pasta noodles.
+Other dark horse options include edamame spaghetti with 24g of protein per serving, the healthy noodles from my Dan Dan noodles recipe, or the low carb darling hearts of palm pasta noodles.
 I’ve used the latter for recipes like low carb pasta carbonara.

 What to Serve with Spaghetti and Chicken Meatballs